Human rights in New Zealand: New Zealand Bill of Rights 1990

-In part one of the Bill of Rights, under general provisions, there are clear warnings that any of the rights found in the Act are not supreme law and can fall to Acts inconsistent with any of the rights mentioned.
+The Bill of Rights Act is an unusual piece of legislation.
+Instead of superseding other legislation, it underwrites it.
+All other legislation is explicitly superior to BORA and takes precedence, but where at all possible, the law must be read in accordance with the act.
+BORA creates an assumption that any law that is written already complies with the Act unless that has been explicitly considered and rejected by Parliament.

 Section 4 states that where there is inconsistencies between Acts, the Bill of Rights will bow.
 Section 5 states that all rights and freedoms are subject to reasonable limits prescribed by law in a democratic society.

 It is important to note that within the Act, there are still procedures in place to up hold all rights where possible.
 Section 6 of the Bill of Rights Act allows the Court to interpret all other enactment's meanings to be consistent with all rights.
-This section could perhaps be seen as an immediate remedy to any possible basic or unintentional inconsistencies which can take away an individual's rights.
+This section provides an immediate remedy to any unintentional inconsistencies which can take away an individual's rights.

 Section 7 of the Bill of Rights Act is also important for upholding human rights, as it creates the mechanism where the Attorney-General is obligated to report an inconsistencies to the Bill of Rights to parliament.
 This is a paramount section as it keeps the legislator accountable to uphold New Zealanders' individual rights, but it also mitigates any unintentional breaches on any rights.